saghm/mongo-cxx-driver/benchmark/README.txt

 Untar them and place the files in the directory you will be running the microbenchmarks from.

-In order to select specific tests, use the flags:
- TODO: add flags
+In order to run specific tests, just specify their names as arguments.
+If run with no arguments, all benchmarks will be run. e.g. ./microbenchmarks BSONBench MultiBench

+Full list of options:
+BSONBench
+SingleBench
+ParallelBench
+ReadBench
+WriteBench
+RunCommandBench

+See the spec for details on these benchmarks.

 In case there is trouble running the benchmarks, they were written and will run with:
  -libbson at commit 1c5b90022bbbdf0fa8095b337a25b218a2651241